smarthomeNG/ansible/README.md

 # ansible
-Ansible Playbooks for Installation of SmartHomeNG and/or Tools
+Ansible Playbooks for Installation of SmartHomeNG and/or Tools.
+The Playbooks are created for Raspberry Pis and might need to be changed for other computers.

+The Playbooks are used for creating the Raspberry Pi Image that can be downloaded here: https://github.com/smarthomeNG/raspberrypi-image

 ## Usage